-10.3 Flow Examples- Embedded Cable Modem Case DSG Mode
+10.4 Flow Examples- Embedded Cable Modem Case DSG Mode

 In the next example case, the Host includes an eCM.
-Figure 10.3-1 diagrams a CHI in which five flows have been set up.
-When a Host includes an eCM, the Host is required to support at least one flow of service type IP Unicast (IP_U).
-As before, the Card SHALL support three MPEG section flows if the Host requests them.
+Figure 10.4-1 diagrams a CHI in which five flows have been set up.
+When a Host includes an eCM, it is required to support at least one flow of service type IP Unicast (IP_U) and one flow of service type DSG.
+In this example, the Card supports three MPEG section flows if the Host requests them.

-Figure 10.3-1 - Flow Examples - eCM Case
+Figure 10.4-1 - Flow Examples - eCM Case Basic Mode